wangshiy/Documentations/JavaScript.md

 console.log(isTwoPassed(1,3,4)); // false
 ```
 #### 8. JavaScript pass by value or reference ?
-Primitives are passed by value, Objects are passed by reference.
+Passed by value, but inner properties of objects are passed by reference.
 ```html
 <!doctype html>
 <html>